Gabrielcb/starter-hugo-academic/content/home/experience.md

     location: Campinas-SP
     date_start: '2019-08-01'
     date_end:
     description: This is my current project that I have focused on.
-The ultimate goal is to design large-scale self-supervised leraning solutions to filter and group                    persons, objects and places in fully-unsupervised manner avoiding biases.
+The ultimate goal is to design large-scale self-supervised learning solutions to filter and group                    persons, objects and places in fully-unsupervised manner avoiding biases.
 We envision to design solutions that can also be extended for applications                    in further Artificial Intelligence research fields.

   - title: Undergraduate Research
     company: Scipet Solutions